How to Become a Dog Trainer

 | Last Updated

-Although no specific education is required to work as a dog trainer, completing a short program at a dog training school can help you learn proven skills to effectively teach dogs and their owners.
-Plus, having the right credentials and certification assures dog owners that you follow industry-recognized standards and guidelines.
-Many opportunities are available, and you can make good money by working for yourself.
+Although no specific education is required to become a dog trainer, completing a short program at a vocational school can help you learn proven skills to effectively teach dogs and their owners.
+Plus, online program options make it easy and convenient to learn.
+Earning the right credentials and certification assures dog owners that you follow industry-recognized standards and guidelines.
+This can lead to diverse opportunities and the potential to make good money by working for yourself.

 Median Hourly Wage